 Beginning of a new life and meeting Nitesh in IIM-Calcutta

-In 2015, I enrolled at IIM-C to pursue my MBA.
-It was there that I met Nitesh, a fellow student in my batch.
-Despite being a stranger to him, Nitesh opened up to me about his struggles in life, which included problems with relationships, academics, and finances, as well as challenges with his start-up.
+In 2015, I joined IIM-C to pursue my MBA and that’s where I met Nitesh, a fellow student in my batch.
+Despite being strangers, Nitesh opened up to me about his struggles in life, including challenges with relationships, academics, finances, and his start-up.

-I sympathized deeply with Nitesh’s situation.
-It was disheartening to see someone so young and driven facing such difficulties.
-From that day on, I made a point to stay in touch with him and provide support as a good friend.
+I felt a deep sympathy for Nitesh, seeing someone so young and ambitious facing such difficulties.
+From that day forward, I made a commitment to stay connected with him and provide support as a good friend.

-Nitesh was quite focused on his start-up, which he called ‘Appetti,’ and as a result, he had only a few friends at IIM-C. The pressure of both his work and studies had taken a toll on his health, leading to issues like constipation and stomach problems.
-He often skipped meals and stayed up late at night, and it was clear from the stress on his face that he was struggling.
+Nitesh was fully dedicated to his start-up, which he named ‘Appetti.’
+Due to his intense focus, he had only a few friends at IIM-C. The pressure of managing his work and studies had taken a toll on his health, leading to issues like constipation and stomach problems.
+He often skipped meals and stayed up late, and it was evident from the stress on his face that he was going through a tough time.

 My Internships in Egypt

-Over time, circumstances began to change.
-During my internship in Egypt, I lost contact with Nitesh for three months.
-I had reached out to him for advice on starting a business but received no response.
+As life moved forward, a twist emerged in our story.
+While I was interning in Egypt, I lost contact with Nitesh for three long months.
+I had reached out to him for business advice but received no response, leaving me uncertain.

 Dealing with Cancer

-At this point, we were just friends, and I was engrossed in my studies and start-up, which was based in Mumbai, requiring me to travel there frequently.
-My brother Dilkhush was handling the operations of the company in Mumbai, and I was monitoring them from Kolkata.
-Although I was always available for Nitesh, I could barely manage 3-4 hours of sleep due to my busy schedule.
+At that time, we were only friends, and I was busy with my studies and a start-up based in Mumbai, which required frequent travel.
+My brother managed the operations in Mumbai, while I oversaw them from Kolkata.
+Despite my busy schedule, I was always there for Nitesh, even though I could only manage 3-4 hours of sleep.

-A few days later, Nitesh informed me that he could not stay in the hostel for long after returning to Kolkata because it had shared toilets and mess facilities.
-I approached the college director and requested a separate room for Nitesh.
-The director himself came to select the best available room for Nitesh in the Tata Hall, a guesthouse where all visitors stay.
-I was grateful for the director’s remarkable response.
+Later on, Nitesh informed me that he couldn’t stay in the hostel for long upon returning to Kolkata due to shared facilities.
+I approached the college director and requested a separate room for him.
+The director personally selected the best room available in Tata Hall, a guesthouse where visitors stay.
+I was grateful for the director’s compassionate response.

-Thanks to the support of students, professors, and directors, we received overwhelming support in raising funds for Nitesh’s treatment.
-As a result, we were able to afford the best possible treatment for him.
+Thanks to the incredible support from students, professors, and directors, we received overwhelming help in raising funds for Nitesh’s treatment.
+This support allowed us to afford the best possible care for him.